Special Sacrifices were offered on each day.

 |Total ||70 + ||14 + ||98 = 182 |

 |8th Day ||1 ||1 ||7 |

 Special Psalms were sung during the Feast.
 These were Psalms 120 to 134, known as the fifteen "songs of degrees," or "songs of ascent."
-They were sung by pilgrims on the way up to Jerusalem to keep the Feast.
+They were sung by pilgrims on the way up to Jerusalem.
 Psalms 113 to 118, known as the Hallel (Praise God) Psalms, were also sung.

-Jesus kept the Feast of Tabernacles while he was on the earth.
+Jesus kept this holy period of worship and rejoicing while he was on the earth.